mpnally/Terrifically-Simple-JSON/README.md

 TS-JSON places 3 restrictions on the use of JSON for Web APIs:

 1. Every TS-JSON object must correspond to an entity in the data model of the API.
-TS-JSON does not allow objects that are purely syntactic or technical features of the representation.
+TS-JSON does not allow objects that are purely syntactic or are technical features of the representation.
 2. The `name` of a name/value pair must correspond to a property or relationship in the state of the entity.
 3. The `value` of a name/value pair must be the value of the property referenced by the name.

 We think these restrictions are simply enforcing the most obvious and most natural way of using JSON.
+They basically say, "use JSON directly—don't use it to construct your own data-representtion format".

 TS-JSON also defines three JSON properties, `_id`, `_idType` and `_isA`.
 * `_id` is used to declare the URL of the data model entity corresponding to a JSON object.